-- Contact the Admissions and Appeals Team by telephoning 01422 288001 and ask to be put through to Education
+- Contact the Admissions and Appeals team , phone: 01422 288001 and ask to be put through to Education.

-- Once you have decided on a suitable school, please contact the school directly.
-Contact details can be found in Search for schools
+- Chose a school you prefer and contact them.
+Contact details can be found in Search for schools .

-- If you have any problems getting a place please contact the Admissions and Appeals Team, who will give you advice and support.
+- If you have any problems getting a place, please contact the Admissions and Appeals team .
+They will give you advice and support on what to do.

 Asylum seekers are entitled to the same health services as other residents.
-You can find services in your area on the NHS Choices website.
-Alternatively, you can telephone 01422 281300.
+To find services in your area, visit: NHS Choices or phone: 01422 281300.